MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 Don't forget to add your username in botowners INI setting if you want it to obey.
 To perform a command simply do the following: /tell <yourbot> <thecommand>
 Where <thecommand> is an internal command as described in "Internal commands" section.
-If enabled, remote control will auto-accept /tpa and /tpahere requests from the bot owners.
+Remote control system can auto-accept /tpa and /tpahere requests from the bot owners.
+Auto-accept can be disabled or extended to requests from anyone in remote control configuration.

 =========================
  Disclaimer & Last words